A number of laws in New Hampshire help mothers and fathers take time off for pregnancy, childbirth, adoption, and parenting.

 You don't have to take FMLA leave all at once.
 You can use just a few hours of leave at a time if necessary.
 For instance, you can take a few hours off work for prenatal care, including routine check-ups and doctor visits.
 Or if you have morning sickness, you might need a few hours off in the morning, but be able to go to work by lunchtime.

-New Hampshire state law doesn't require employers to provide parenting leave, but the federal FMLA gives most employees in New Hampshire the right to take time off to bond with a new child, whether biological, adopted, or foster.
+The federal FMLA gives eligible mothers and fathers in New Hampshire the right to take time off to bond with a new child, whether biological, adopted, or foster.

-And if your employer agrees to it, you can use your FMLA parenting leave a little at a time.
+If your employer agrees to it, you can use your FMLA parenting leave a little at a time.
 For example, you might take some of your leave when your baby is born and some at a later point, like when your partner returns to work.

 But if you're married to someone who works for the same company, you might have to share your 12 weeks of parental leave with your spouse.
 Under the FMLA, your employer can limit the amount of parental leave both you and your spouse can take to a total of 12 weeks.
 So, if you use six weeks of FMLA parental leave, your spouse would only have six weeks of FMLA leave available to use for parenting.